lpereira/gomoku/README.md

       sy = height / 2 + (x + y) * sin30 * xyscale - z * zscale;
       return std::pair<double, double>(sx, sy);
     }

+# Moving forward

+There are many things that can (and need) to be performed before calling this even remotely usable.
+Here's a short list of tasks and things that need to be implemented; it's by no means complete, and some of these tasks are way more challenging than others:

+- [ ] Reorganize the package in smaller files
+- [ ] Implement unit tests
+- [ ] Get pointer vs. value semantics as correct as possible
+- [ ] Implement type conversion
+- [ ] Implement basic Go data types (arrays, slices, and maps)
+- [ ] Closures / anonymous functions
+- [ ] Deferred statements
+- [ ] Range-based loops
+- [ ] Write a basic standard library for embedded devices
+- [ ] Memory management with garbage collection
+- [ ] Perform escape analysis to determine where to allocate things
+- [ ] Channels
+- [ ] Goroutines